Nadim-Nion/Nadim-Nion/README.md

 ### Conclusion
-Your interest in my GitHub profile is greatly appreciated.
+I appreciate your interest in my GitHub profile.
 Please let me know if you have any suggestions.
 Unless otherwise indicated, all rights belong to ©Nadim Mahmud Nion, 2023.